zenywallet/caprese/README.md

 ### Quick Trial
 #### Install Nim
-I heard you like Ubuntu, so the following are required to install [Nim](https://nim-lang.org/).
+I heard you like Ubuntu, so the following packages are required to install [Nim](https://nim-lang.org/).

     sudo apt install build-essential curl